insightsquotient/covid19-publicdata/README.md

     - The data is updated once a day.
 4. CovidActNow Forecasting model [CovidActNow](https://covidactnow.org/resources#csv-files)
     - The data is updated once a day.
-5. Country-wise Government Measures Dataset[ACAPS COVID-19](https://data.humdata.org/dataset/acaps-covid19-government-measures-dataset)
+5. Country-wise Government Measures Dataset [ACAPS COVID-19](https://data.humdata.org/dataset/acaps-covid19-government-measures-dataset)
     - The data is updated once a day.